ohdsi-studies/CauseSpecificMortality/readme.md

-A Package Skeleton for Patientl-Level Prediction Studies
+A Package for Cause-specific mortality prediction
 ========================================================

 A skeleton package, to be used as a starting point when implementing patient-level prediction studies.